Tracey Ullman in the Trailer Tales

 Tracey Ullman in the Trailer Tales is a 2003 HBO television special starring Tracey Ullman in a spin-off from her sketch comedy series Tracey Takes On...

 The special, which was originally conceived as a pilot for a possible series, spotlights just one of Ullman's characters – Ruby Romaine, a Hollywood makeup artist in her seventies.
 Ruby recounts tales of old and present-day Hollywood as celebrities sit in her makeup chair in the on-set hair and makeup trailer.
-She also reveals details of her personal life, which includes living with her shell shock Vietnam veteran son Buddy, and their pot-bellied pig, Oinky.
-The celebrity in Ruby's chair for this particular episode is actress Debbie Reynolds.
+She also reveals details about her personal life; this includes living with her shell shock Vietnam veteran son, Buddy, and their pot-bellied pig, Oinky.
+The celebrity in Ruby's chair for this special is actress Debbie Reynolds.

 The working title for the project was Ruby Romaine, Trailer Trash.
-This was Ullman's directorial debut (aside from directing second unit during the fourth season of her series Tracey Takes On...).
+This was Ullman's directorial debut (aside from directing second unit on the fourth season of her series Tracey Takes On...).

 Premise

-Septuagenarian Hollywood makeup artist, Ruby Romaine recounts the time she decided to retire and the events that followed, including her decision to return to the business.
+Septuagenarian Hollywood makeup artist, Ruby Romaine, recounts the time she decided to retire and the events that followed, as well as the reason she decided to return to the business.